alisafaya/neurocache/README.md

-# neurocache
+# Neurocache

-Neurocache: A library for augmenting language models with external caching mechanisms
+A library for augmenting language models with external caching mechanisms